How to practice Homoeopathy, Ayurveda and other Complementary Alternative systems in UAE

 Upon the recommendation of the examination committee, the evaluation committee grants one of the following options according to the qualifications, experiences and results of written and oral examinations:

-a.
-Allowed to work in a medical center
+- Allowed to work in a medical centre

-c.
-Allowed to work under supervision in the same specialty
+- Allowed to work under supervision in the same speciality

 Job in UAE

 At present no government jobs are available for Alternative medicine people at UAE.
-But you can earn much from your private practice or attached to many hospitals.
+But you can earn much from your private practice or attached to many polyclinics or hospitals.